-Cerebral palsy is one of the most common forms of disabilities in childhood.
+Cerebral palsy is one of the most common forms of disability in childhood.
 The most important cause for cerebral palsy is damage to the brain before or during birth, or in childhood.
 The disease affects the muscles that move in a coordinated fashion.
 Each of the movements we do with our muscles, say, moving our hands or legs, or nodding, or even smiling requires the coordinated activities of several muscles.
-In cerebral palsy, this coordination as well as muscle tone is affected in such children.
+In cerebral palsy, this coordination, as well as muscle tone, is affected in such children.

 We have seen the reports of stem cells being used for several other diseases.
 So, what roles can the stem cells play in treating cerebral palsy?
 Well, when stem cells are introduced in a patient, they can generate a positive response in the damaged cells or can create new cells among the damaged ones.
 One of the targets of the use of stem cell transplants is to repair the affected cells before the disease progresses and the child is completely affected.
 The use of stem cells from a patient also avoids the risk associated with transplants.

 Several stem cells are finding use in clinical settings such as those from bone marrow: that include hematopoietic and mesenchymal cells and have been shown as safe.
 Clinical trials have shown promising results in targeting this disease, reporting the use of patients’ own stem cells injected into affected spinal cords.
 The study results have been shown to be promising with improvement in movement and muscle tone and minimum side effects.

 Another source of stem cells that have been used is from human umbilical cord tissue.
 This tissue is anyways discarded after birth so why not look at the stem cells from here?
 Remember the saying of recovering valuable materials from what is a waste?
 Well, Nature never creates anything that is to be wasted!
 Another advantage of stem cells from the umbilical cord is the avoiding of removal of cells from a patient’s bone marrow that requires surgery.